Southwest settles proxy fight with hedge fund and reports smaller Q3 profit. American loses money

 However, labor costs rose more than 12%, reflecting recent new contracts for pilots, flight attendants and other employees.

+Southwest also said it would speed up repurchase of $250 million worth of its stock, under a $2.5 billion share-buyback plan it announced last month.

-Southwest Airlines Co. shares fell 1% and American Airlines Group Inc. was down 3% before the opening bell on Thursday.
+Southwest Airlines Co. shares fell more than 4% while American Airlines Group Inc. gained less than 1% in morning trading Thursday.